The Drunk Parrot and the Boujee Peacock: A Pricing Identity Crisis

 It takes a lot of work to put on a show like this - you don't do it for just any bird.
 Do it for birds that are worth the the effort.

-They want to listen to Boujee Peacock, but Drunk Parrot is loud AF.
+You want to listen to Boujee Peacock.

-And confused people?
-They don't buy.
+And confused people don’t buy...they scroll.

 Finding Your Pricing Identity